hotternative/hotternative.github.io/README.md

 Thanks!!

-🌱 I’m most proficient in Python web development and data analysis.
+🌱 I’m most proficient with web development, data pipelines and data analysis with Python.

-👀 I'm experienced with cloud-based large-scale projects.
+👀 I'm experienced with cloud-based large-scale projects on AWS.

-💞️ I’m open to collaboration oppotunities on side projects.
+💞️ I’m open to collaboration opportunities on side projects.

 📫 How to reach me: l001d at hotmail dot com